 Isn’t it desirable to separate the domain specific data (menu items and their prices) and presentation elements (TD,TR) ?
 Wouldn’t it be nicer if we could represent the raw information (as below) and somehow, something else would handle the look and feel ?

 That “something else” is implemented using a set of new HTML features such as “Web Components”.
-Web Components (http://www.w3.org/TR/components-intro/) and its accompanying technologies such as Shadow DOM, enable creation of components which can be reliably re-used without being affected by surrounding CSS.
+Web Components (W3.org/TR/components-intro) and its accompanying technologies such as Shadow DOM, enable creation of components that can be reliably re-used without being affected by surrounding CSS.

 The new code, is made up of two sub blocks.
 The HTML portion looks like this :